celo-org/docs/blog/03-05-2023-how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-2-2/how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-2-2.md

 This function will prepare the transaction, send it, and check the result.
 It will also check the event emitted by the transaction.
 This helper function is flexible and can be used to test the execution of a transaction, the failure of a transaction, or the execution of a transaction with extra event.

-It should now look like this:
+Please make sure the function looks like this:

 ![Exec transaction](./images/build_test_helper_part3.png)

-Last function to add but not the least, we will add the function that will be used to test the addOwner, removeOwner, changeThreshold and replaceOwner functions.
-Add the following code:
+Lastly, we need to add the function that will be used to test the addOwner, removeOwner, changeThreshold, and replaceOwner functions.
+Please add the following code:

 ```js
 const addOwner = async (contract, submitter, owners, ownerToAdd, gas = 30000, errorMsg, extraEvents) => {